Harmonia: Enhancing Data Placement and Migration in Hybrid Storage Systems via Multi-Agent Reinforcement Learning: Evaluation

 We make two key observations.
-First, only \sibyl{} and \rnn{} have a lower WA than \namePaper{}. \namePaper{}'s average WA of 1.54 (1.55) is higher than \sibyl{}'s 1.49 (1.45) and \rnn{}'s 1.08 (1.06) in performance- (cost-) optimized HSS as it proactively prefetches data to the fast device in read-intensive workloads to improve read performance.
-Second, in both HSS configurations, \namePaper{} has lower WA (1.24) in write-intensive workloads (i.e., SYSTOR17) compared to its WA (1.8) in read-intensive workloads (i.e., RocksDB, MLPerf).
-In write-intensive workloads, \namePaper{} learns to move data during update operations and performs fewer migrations.
+First, only \sibyl{} and \rnn{} have a lower WA than \namePaper{}. \namePaper{}'s average WA of 1.44 (1.54) is higher than \sibyl{}'s 1.38 (1.50) and \rnn{}'s 1.09 (1.07) in a performance- (cost-) optimized HSS. \namePaper{}'s higher WA is due to proactive prefetching of frequently accessed data to the fast device in read-intensive workloads to improve read performance.
+Second, \namePaper{}'s WA varies significantly across workload types.
+In write-intensive workloads (i.e., \camii{SYSTOR17}), \namePaper{} has a lower WA (1.24) compared to its WA (1.8\camii{0}) in read-intensive workloads (i.e., RocksDB, MLPerf) because \namePaper{} opportunistically migrates data during application-triggered updates in write-intensive workloads, reducing the need for additional migration traffic.